WHAT ARE SINUSES?

 A viral respiratory disease (a “cold”) is the most common cause of acute sinusitis.

 Allergies can also trigger sinusitis.
 When your sinuses are inflamed, bacteria may be allowed to linger, putting you at an increased risk of developing secondary bacterial sinusitis.

 Structural abnormalities in the nose – polyps, tumors, narrow drainage pathways, or a nasal septum deviation – can also cause sinusitis.

 Sometimes, symptoms of allergies can mimic sinusitis, so your NY doctor may recommend allergy testing to help identify the true cause of your symptoms.
 This will enable us to give you the best and most appropriate treatment.

-Also, your New York allergy doctor or your ear nose and throat specialist may order a sinus CAT scan using our Minicat™ CT scanner.
+Also, your allergist or your ear nose and throat specialist may order a sinus CAT scan using our Minicat™ CT scanner.
 NYASC has the only low-radiation in-office Minicat™ CT scanner in NYC.
 Our scanner is used to accurately diagnose sinus conditions such as a deviated nasal septum, concha bullosa, acute sinusitis, chronic sinusitis, or nasal polyps.

 SINUSITIS VS RHINITIS